megakarlach/HL2reUpdate/README.md

 - Fixed sprinting when using an external controller (This fix would be pointless with HL2 reUPDATE due to Steam Controller being unsupported anyway).

 Previously:
-- Dropship container gun fix which makes the gun possible to turn (previously present since 2007 on X360/PS3 (Orange Box), and 2010 on PC, now fixed).
+- Dropship container gun fix which makes the gun possible to turn (broken since 2007 on X360/PS3, and 2010 on PC.
+Fixed in 2022.)
-- Long loading saves bug/engine freezing while saving has been fixed (caused by the game tries to access \\MOD, which freezes the engine).
+- Long loading saves bug/engine freezing while saving has been fixed.
 - Improved loading times (for users with HDD only)
 - Fixed some stuttering on level transitions
 - NPC eyes not blinking (fixed in 2019)